ksmacleod99/southern_ipsum/README.md

 - Figure out how to format the paragraphs as individual paragraphs and not one monster string
 - Make it pretty
 - Clear button
+- Fork and edit the Lorem Ipsum NPM package